Comancheria: Greatest extent and possible empire

 The agreements with the United States and neighboring tribes, as well as the hiatus in the struggle with Texas, freed up the Comanche to make unrestrained war on the Mexican provinces south of the Rio Grande.
-The 1830s demonstrated that the Texans, the United States, and neighboring tribes all had the ability to invade Comancheria and attack the Comanche homeland; Mexico, by contrast, was rich in horses and unable to counterattack due to distance and the fact that, after 1836, any Mexican military expedition against Comanches would have had to pass through Texas, a republic whose independence Mexico did not recognize.
-In attacking Mexico, the Comanche seemed motivated by opportunity, economics and revenge – their animosity toward non-Comanches sharpened by decades of war and reprisals.
+The 1830s demonstrated that the Texans, the United States, and neighboring tribes all had the ability to invade Comancheria and attack the Comanche homeland.
+Mexico, in contrast, was rich in horses and unable to counterattack because of distance and the fact that after 1836, any Mexican military expedition against Comanches would have had to pass through lands claim by Texas, a republic whose independence Mexico did not recognize.
+In attacking Mexico, the Comanche seemed motivated by opportunity, economics, and revenge, and their animosity toward non-Comanches was sharpened by decades of war and reprisals.
 Thus, their raids on Mexico became increasingly bloody and destructive.

 Neighboring peoples

 To the west, southwest and southeast of the Comancheria stretched the vast territories of the various hostile Apache groups, partially overlapping and forming a kind of no man's land, which was heavily contested between the two peoples.
 Moreover, the Comanche had to pass through the dangerous Apacheria on their way down to Mexico for raiding and recross it with plunder.
 The Oklahoma and Texas panhandles were inhabited by their allies, the Kiowa and Kiowa-Apache, along with the Comanche.
-In the northwest of the Comancheria lived the opposing Ute and Shoshone, to the northeast settled the enemy and powerful Osage and in the north the also antagonistic Pawnee.
+In the northwest of the Comancheria, lived the opposing Ute and Shoshone, to the northeast settled the enemy and powerful Osage and in the north the also antagonistic Pawnee.
 In addition, in and adjacent to the Comancheria settled the allied Wichita, Tawakoni, Waco, and Hasinai.
-In the east lived the Caddo and later the Cherokee.
-In the southeast settled the erstwhile allies, but after the expulsion of the Apaches of the Plains, rival Tonkawa.
+In the east, lived the Caddo and later the Cherokee and the Choctaw.

+In the southeast, the Comanche's former allies, the Tonkawa, settled; they became rivals after the expulsion of the Apache of the Plains, however.
 In the north, the Southern Cheyenne Arapaho, forced the Comanche to acknowledge the Arkansas River as their northern border.
 Moreover, the Comanche undertook extensive commercial enterprises to the Pueblo in New Mexico and to the Spanish settlements around San Antonio.
-In this trade of guns, horses, captives and other goods the Comancheros (Pueblo and New Mexico traders) acted as intermediaries.
-The Ciboleros also competed against the Comanche in the context of bison hunting.
-The Comanche language became the Lingua franca of the Southern Plains.
+In the trade of guns, horses, captives, and other goods, the Comanchero (Pueblo and New Mexico traders) acted as intermediaries.
+The Ciboleros also competed with the Comanche in the context of bison hunting.
+The Comanche language became the lingua franca of the Southern Plains.